mattdotts/Investigation-Docs/OfferUp.md

 APPLE IOS

-The Letgo application was installed on an Apple Ipad operating IOS 11.2.1.
+The OfferUp application was installed on an Apple Ipad operating IOS 11.2.1.
 As with the Android device the app was used to post a sale ad and exchange chat messages with other users.

 The device was examined using the mobile device forensic tool Lantern.
 The results were similar to those found during the examination of the Android device as none of the images, chat messages, or databases were recovered.